mokuda2/486mlproject/final_report.md

 ## Detailed Discussion on Best Model

 For the images dataset for binary classification, the model that performs better is the convolutional neural network.
-Compared to the feed forward neural network, it makes sense because CNNs are typically used for image data, and FFNs only go forward in their neural networks.
+Compared to the feed forward neural network, it makes sense because CNNs are especially suited for image data.
 One of the big differences between tuning a CNN model with a target variable with 18 outcomes and a CNN model with a binary target variable is that the last layer for the binary classification can be sigmoid, which is what logistic regression models use.
 The binary classification model metrics for training and validation accuracies are shown below for the CNN model.
 The testing accuracy is .71.

 ![Figure](https://raw.githubusercontent.com/mokuda2/my386blog/main/assets/images/cnn-graph.png)